Abstract

 In order to inform the development of strategies to reduce preventable adverse drug events, the burden of disease in different healthcare settings and patient populations and their common etiologies need to be understood.
 This will help to prioritize and rationalize the development and evaluation of emerging strategies to prevent commonly occurring events associated with health services use and cost.
 Modifiable risk factors that can be targeted in carefully designed health systems interventions need to be identified.
 These may be related to medications, medication classes, treatment protocols, prescribing patterns, patient groups, provider groups, healthcare settings, and models of care, some of which may assist in developing successful interventions.
 Once developed, strategies are likely to benefit from refinement to enhance their feasibility of implementation and their performance.
 Finally, their impact on health outcomes and cost must be evaluated and compared with that of other health interventions in order to guide rational resource allocation and optimize health value for expenditure.

-Xem thêm : Uprising
+Xem thêm : Navigating the Retinal Periphery

 Population-level administrative health data that can be linked with medication dispensing data may represent a rich source of health information for this type of work.
 Adverse drug event data from this source may offer accessible and standardized population-level data over long time periods, enabling analysis of time trends, prescribing patterns, and comparisons across healthcare settings.16,70 However, no consensus presently exists among health researchers on how to identify adverse drug events reliably within such data sources, leading to substantial variability in the methods used for their identification.